leo-schell/phase2project/README.md

 - IRS SOI Tax Stats - Individual Income Tax Statistics - ZIP Code Data[^2]
 - The Seattle Office of Housing Needs & Supply Analysis

-The analysis estimates the budget needed for the SSHA to buy 1000 homes for middle-income families.
+This analysis estimates the budget needed for the SSHA to buy 1000 homes for middle-income families.
 To do this, we created a linear regression model that predicts price based on select characteristics of a home:
 - `bedrooms`: only 2-3 bedrooms
 - `price`: under $2 million
-- `zipcode`: with in zip codes containing mean incomes under $200k
+- `zipcode`: within zip codes containing mean incomes under $200k
-- `sqft_lot`: lot square footage under 10,000 to minimize budget costs
+- `sqft_lot`: lot square footage under 10,000 to minimize costs
-- `grade`: only homes fit for living with a score above 4
+- `grade`: only with a construction quality of improvements score above 4
-- `condition`: examined the price of homes that need major or minor repairs
+- `condition`: homes that are immediately inhabitable